servalproject/batphone/CURRENT-RELEASE.md

 There have been enormous changes under the hood since 0.08:

  * The foundations of the Serval security framework are now in place.
-   [Elliptic curve cryptography][NaCl] is now used for identifying, protecting and authenticating subscribers and mesh network traffic.
+   [Elliptic curve cryptography][NaCl] is used for identifying, protecting and authenticating subscribers and mesh network traffic.

  * The original Java implementation of the [Rhizome][] file sharing system has been superseded by a new implementation in C within the [serval-dna][]